CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ### Material sorting
-Sorting the rays and path-segments by material so that those with the same material are contiguous in memory results in a performance benefit.
-This is primarily because of a reduction in divergence: The shading kernel's behavior for each ray depends on its material and the kernel branches on the properties of the material.
+Sorting the rays and path-segments by material so that those with the same material are contiguous in memory results in a significant performance decrease.
+The potential benefit from material sort was due to an expected reduction in divergence: The shading kernel's behavior for each ray depends on its material and the kernel branches on the properties of the material.
 Therefore, by having rays and path segments of the same material grouped together, we increase the chances of a warp having a more homogenous makeup of material, resulting in a greater chance of executing the same intersect/shading routines and thus reducing divergence.

+However, in the Cornell box scenes that were tested the material sort resulted in a net decrease in performance, most likely because, as there is only a few materials in the scene, consecutive rays are more likely to be shading the same material and the decrease in divergence given by the sorting does not outweigh the time spent sorting the data by material.
+As a future performance inquiry, a scene with a very large number of materials could be benchmarked with and without material sort where the sorting might provide a net benefit.

 ### Caching first bounces
 The above charts effectively show the change in performance for different max ray depths when the first bounce is